“Let the Glacier Cool” Conservation & Education Programme

 As the Third Pole of the Earth, the Qinghai-Tibet Plateau is the storage of ice and snow second only to the Antarctic and Arctic.
 Half of the world’s population depends directly or indirectly on glaciers as a source of water for domestic use, agriculture and power generation.
 Glaciers are also the backbone of biodiversity and support numerous ecosystems.
 When glaciers melt rapidly, humans are at increased risk of natural disasters such as water shortages and floods.
 “Let the Glacier Cool” calls for global action to reduce greenhouse gas emissions and mitigate global warming, promotes the United Nations’ “2025 International Year of Glaciers’ Preservation, World Day for Glaciers, World Water Day, and Decade of Action for Cryospheric Sciences” Initiatives.
 Let the “World Water Tower” and “Asian Water Tower” continue to fulfill the mission given by nature and protect water, an important element of life for humans and living things.

+Since 2000, global warming has caused the disappearance of thousands of glaciers around the world.
 Glaciers at World Heritage Sites are melting at an accelerating pace, with a third of them set to disappear by 2050, according to new research released by UNESCO.
 These glaciers have been melting at an accelerated rate since 2000 due to rising temperatures caused by carbon dioxide emissions, according to a new study by UNESCO in collaboration with the International Union for Conservation of Nature.

-The Urumqi River originates from the No. 1 Glacier near Tianger II Peak in the central Tianshan Mountains in Xinjiang – Tianshan No. 1 Glacier.
+The Urumqi River originates from the Glacier No. 1 near Tianger II Peak in the central Tianshan Mountains in Xinjiang – Tianshan Glacier No. 1.
 Preserving glaciers is vital for the well-being of individuals and communities worldwide.
-The World Glacier Monitoring Service (WGMS) has selected more than 40 glaciers to represent mountain glaciers around the world, and Tianshan No. 1 Glacier is the only reference glacier located in China.
+The World Glacier Monitoring Service (WGMS) has selected more than 40 glaciers to represent mountain glaciers around the world, and Tianshan Glacier No. 1 is the only reference glacier located in China.
 At the end of the eastern branch of Tianshan Glacier No. 1 at an altitude of about 3,850 meters, there is a huge ice tongue in the valley.
 The average thickness of the glacier is 50 meters, and the thickest part is 130 meters.
 Wang Feiteng, director of the Tianshan Glaciological Station, Chinese Academy of Sciences, said that in the past 50 to 60 years, the glaciers here have been melting at a rate of 70 centimeters per year.
 It can be seen that on this ice tongue, the meltwater of the glacier has formed many large and small streams, which flow into the Urumqi River at the foot of the mountain.
 Researchers observe the glacier at regular intervals using ground-based 3D laser scanners.

 Tianshan Glacier No. 1 is the earliest glacier to be observed in my country, with observations dating back 65 years.
 As one of the ten glaciers under global observation, it can well reflect the changes in glaciers in China and even the entire Central Asia.
 In order to better study glacier protection, Wang Feiteng led his team to carry out the first “Covering Glaciers with Blankets” experimental project in August 2023, and has achieved certain results.
 Currently, this type of experiment is only applicable to small glaciers with scientific research and tourism value.
 To truly slow down the melting of glaciers and fundamentally protect them, the world needs to work together to support green transformation, green financing (climate financing), clean energy and reduce carbon emissions to protect the environment, life and livelihoods from the worsening impacts of climate change (global warming).